Australian 'bitcoin founder' quietly bidding for patent empire

 Financial institutions are expected to spend more than $1 billion this year and next on projects linked to the "blockchain" at the heart of bitcoin, according to a survey by boutique investment bank Magister Advisors.

 The blockchain is a public database that by-passes money-based payments by recording all transactions digitally.
-It forms the core of bitcoin and other cryptocurrencies by maintaining a decentralized record of all transactions.
+It forms the core of bitcoin and other cryptocurrencies by maintaining a decentralised record of all transactions.

 Proponents say it has the potential to disrupt financial services by making payments and the settling of securities transactions, in particular, far cheaper.